A Global Torelli Theorem for Calabi-Yau Manifolds: The Period Map

 \section{The Period Map}

-In this section, we review the definitions and some basic results about period domain, Teichm\"{u}ller space and period map.
+In this section, we review the definitions and some basic results about period domain, Teichm\"{u}ller space and Torelli space, as well as the period maps on them.
 In Section \ref{section period domain}, we recall the definition and some basic properties of period domain.
-In Section \ref{section construction of Tei}, we discuss the construction of the Teichm\"ulller space of Calabi-Yau manifolds based on the works of Popp \cite{Popp}, Viehweg \cite{v1} and Szendroi \cite{sz} on the moduli spaces of Calabi-Yau manifolds.
-In Section \ref{section period map}, we define the period map from the Teichm\"{u}ller space to the period domain.
+In Section \ref{section construction of Tei}, we discuss the construction of the Teichm\"ulller space and Torelli space of Calabi-Yau manifolds based on the works of Popp \cite{Popp}, Viehweg \cite{v1} and Szendroi \cite{sz} on the moduli spaces of Calabi-Yau manifolds.
+In Section \ref{section period map}, we define the period maps from the Teichm\"{u}ller space and Torelli space to the period domain.
 We remark that most of the results in this section are standard and can be found from the literature in the subjects.